We Are Different And We Are Similar

 The Scope of the Issue

-• UNICEF considers children globally to be in crisis: political violence, climate change, and poverty affect many children (UNICEF 2024a, 2024b).
+• UNICEF considers children globally to be in crisis: political violence, climate change, and poverty affect many children (UNICEF, 2024a, 2024b).

 • In this time of crisis, parenting is one crucial area of focus.

-• According to UNICEF data, \(\frac{1}{3}\) of children are subject to physical punishment (Ward et al. 2023); \(\frac{2}{3}\) to some form of violent punishment (UNICEF 2024a).
+• According to UNICEF data, \(\frac{1}{3}\) of children are subject to physical punishment (Ward et al., 2023); \(\frac{2}{3}\) to some form of violent punishment (UNICEF, 2024a).

-• In a review of 50 years of literature on physical punishment, Gershoff and Grogan-Kaylor (2016) connect physical punishment to poor mental health outcomes, and other poor outcomes over the life course.
+• In a review of 50 years of literature on physical punishment, Gershoff & Grogan-Kaylor (2016) connect physical punishment to poor mental health outcomes, and other poor outcomes over the life course.
 Ward et al. (2023) examines the relationship of multiple forms of parental discipline to child outcomes.

 Are We Similar?
 Are We Different?